 No sooner had the election results come in than the Republican hierarchy drew its line in the sand – no legislation…nada…nothing…will get done in this current session until the rich get an extension of their Bush era tax cuts.
 Obama caved.

 Here he is with the bully pulpit his weapon and yet he failed to use it effectively to combat Republican naked self interest and disdain for the unemployed.
 Such a capitulation saw another two key campaign promises down the gurgler for Obama – ending the tax cuts for those earning more than $250,000 a year, and continuing the tax cuts for those below that figure.

 Obama was unable to make his case that it was disgusting greedy politics on the part of the Republicans to hold hostage every piece of legislation – including the discriminatory ‘Don’t Ask Don’t Tell’ – until they got all the things they wanted including more and more and more money for those who don’t need any more.

 Sure by giving the Republicans a two-year-extension on tax cuts for the rich Obama secured the tax cut extension for the middle class.
 Those on more than a million annually will get an extra $US104,000 a year which evidence shows they will save and not plough back into the economy to encourage job growth.
 Those on $US50-70,000 will get between $US1,000 and $1500 a year which they will spend on necessities and not save because they can’t afford to.
-Their spending will be contributing to job growth as the US staggers out of recession.
+Their spending will be contributing to job growth as the

 The unemployed will have a 13 month extension on their benefits – not two years like those with jobs – and critically for them, unemployment seems settled at about the 10% mark.
 Why Obama & Co. could not make it clear to Americans that had he left things as the Republicans had handed them over, that jobless rate would have been well over 16% by now…and climbing.